Testing Stationarity and Change Point Detection in Reinforcement Learning: Proofs

-Due to the existence of the max operator and the absolute value function, $\textrm{TS}_1^{**}$ is a non-smooth function of $Z$.
-We next approximate the maximum and absolute value functions using a smooth surrogate.
+Due to the existence of the max operator, $\textrm{TS}_1^{**}$ is a non-smooth function of $Z$.
+We next approximate the maximum using a smooth surrogate.
 Let $\theta$ be a sufficiently large real number.
-Consider the following smooth approximation of the maximum function, $F_{\theta}(\{\psi_u\}_u)$, defined as
+Consider the following smooth approximation of the maximum function,